epfl-ada/ada-2022-project-adaandthelovelaces/README.md

-# Location of Outgoing Links on Webpages — Does it Impact on Navigation of Informational Content?
+# Positioning of Outgoing Links on Wikipedia articles — Does it Impact the Navigability?
-_Prepared by Nils Hasselmark, Hugo Parent-Leduc, Nadia Hadjmbarek and Brahim Rejeb in the context the course CS-401 Applied Data Analytics given in 2022 by Robert West at École Polytechnique Fédérale de Lausanne (ÉPFL), Switzerland._
+_Prepared by Nils Hasselmark, Hugo Parent-Leduc, Nadia Hadjmbarek and Brahim Rejeb in the context the course CS-401 Applied Data Analysis given in 2022 by Robert West at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland._

 ## Abstract
 In website design, the layout of outgoing links within a webpage has major impacts on the user’s behavior.
 UI designers are fully aware of that, and try as much as possible to  track the user's journey both internally, with tagging plans, and externally, with third party cookies.
 The project aims to study the specific impact of the location of the outgoing link inside a wikipedia article:

 > _**To what extent does the position of the link within an article have an effect on how often it gets clicked?**_

-We investigate wether users always take the time to go through the whole article, cataloging all the links before finally choosing the one they think will bring them closer to their objective.
+We investigate whether users always take the time to go through the whole article, cataloging all the links before finally choosing the one they think will bring them closer to their objective.

 The premise of this line of questioning is **to evaluate whether there is a correlation between the position of the link on a page and its clickthrough rate**.